ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/History/Chronology of Utland.md

 **837 AA**
 - House Orvyll surrenders after the siege of Greenfort.
-- House Orvyll gets banished to Western Forlornwoods.
+- House Orvyll gets banished to Eastern Forlornwoods.

 **838 AA**
 - Kingdom of Utland loses *the War of The Flames*.
 King Galvynn II von Ewfai dies in the field, his children are put to knife in Ewyngard.